Benefits of a VA Loan vs a Conventional Loan

 Mortgage Requirements for VA Loans vs Conventional Loans

-What are the benefits of a VA loan vs. conventional loan?
-A lot of the main advantages center around what’s needed to qualify and what you’ll pay as a borrower.
-Here are some of the main mortgage requirements to know when looking at the benefits of VA loan financing side by side with conventional loans.
+What are the benefits of a VA loan vs. a conventional loan?
+A lot of the main advantages pertain to what’s needed to qualify and what you’ll pay as a borrower.
+Here are some of the main mortgage requirements to know when you’re looking at the benefits of VA loan financing side by side with conventional loans.

 Credit Score

-Lenders can use your credit score to qualify you for a mortgage and your credit history can also influence the rates you pay for a home loan.
-One of the main benefits of using a VA loan to buy is that the VA program does not have a minimum credit score requirement.
+Lenders can use your credit score to qualify you for a mortgage, and your credit history can also influence the rates you pay for a home loan.
+One of the main benefits of using a VA loan to buy a home is that the VA program does not have a minimum credit score requirement.
 That could make a VA loan attractive for borrowers with less-than-perfect credit.

 However, VA-approved lenders may set their own minimum credit score requirements for loans.
 Of course, lenders can do the same for conventional mortgages.
-Generally speaking, a good credit score for a mortgage is usually 620 or higher, though the better your score the easier it may be to get approved.
+Generally speaking, an acceptable credit score for a mortgage is usually 620 or higher, though the better your score the easier it may be to get approved.

 Down Payment